 Read the Notice of Funding Opportunity to ensure you understand all the expectations and restrictions for projects delivered under this program and that you are prepared to write the most effective application.

 Sample Application Narratives

-Be sure to follow the instructions outlined in the guidelines and in the grants.gov instructions.
+Follow the instructions outlined in the Notice of Funding Opportunity and in the Grants.gov instructions.

-You will receive a confirmation from grants.gov when you've successfully submitted your application.
+You will receive a confirmation from Grants.gov when you've successfully submitted your application.

 After you submit your application, Grants.gov will send you up to five e-mail messages confirming receipt of your application.
 These messages represent different stages in the application acceptance process.
 You should verify that you have received all confirmation messages.
 Please note that email filters may send these messages to your spam or junk folder.